 - couple pinches fresh cracked pepper

-In a 13x9 baking dish, toss together the poblano pepper, red bell pepper, mushrooms, croissant pieces, green onion, and parsley.
+- In a 13×9 baking dish, toss together the poblano pepper, red bell pepper, mushrooms, croissant pieces, green onion, and parsley.
 Top with the cheeses.

 - Combine the eggs, cream, milk, salt, and pepper.
 Pour over the casserole.
 Cover with plastic wrap and put in the fridge to set overnight.

-- Bake at 350F for 45 minutes or until center is set.
+- Bake casserole at 350°F for 45 minutes or until center is set.
 Allow to cool 10 minutes before serving.
 Yields 8 servings.